colour-and-fragrance-guides-by-ValentinaChirico

 • Fougère – also known as Aromatics – experienced a particular treatment over the years.

-Placed at the centre of the fragrant wheel in 1983, now Fougère stays in between the sub-categories Dry Woods (Woody) and Citrus (Fresh).
-As seen by the necessity of sub-categories for better definitions, these groups are not that strict.
-There is an established category called ‘Chypre‘ as well, while some newest launches may need new labels: this is the case of ‘Gourmand’ or edible-like scents.
+Fougère, at the centre of the wheel in 1983, now stays between the sub-categories Dry Woods (Woody) and Citrus (Fresh).
+Since we need sub-categories to define scents better, these groups are not that strict.
+For example, there’s a well-established category called ‘Chypre‘ and some new entries.
+Some of the newly launched perfumes needed new labels: this is the case of ‘Gourmand’ or edible-like scents.

 Edward’s fragrance system is the most known, but it is not unique.
 For example, the OSMOZ project divides scents into 8 main families and per gender (feminine, masculine, and unisex):